flag Canada Canada: Tax System

 A company not incorporated in Canada is considered to be resident in the country if its central management and control are exercised in Canada (i.e. if the board of directors meets and takes decisions in the country).

-A corporation incorporated in Canada will cease to be a Canadian resident if it is granted Articles of Continuance in a foreign jurisdiction, and vice versa.
+A company incorporated in Canada will cease to be a Canadian resident if it is granted Articles of Continuance in a foreign jurisdiction, and vice versa.

 Tax Rate